FL1NTY24/patient-readmission-prediction/README_4_WorkflowOrchestration .md

 Copy
 $env:GIT_PYTHON_REFRESH = "quiet"
 3. Create pipeline.py
-Create a Prefect flow in pipeline.py to orchestrate the ML pipeline, modularizing the preprocessing, training, evaluation, and MLflow logging from mlops_project.py.
+Create a Prefect flow in pipeline.py to orchestrate the ML pipeline, modularizing the preprocessing, training, evaluation, and MLflow logging from mlops_project.py - script in main github directory.

 Steps:

-Create pipeline.py in C:\Users\GabrielF\patient-readmission-prediction with the following code:
+Create pipeline.py in C:\Users\<rootuserfolder>\patient-readmission-prediction with the following code:

-Save the file:
-powershell

-Collapse

-Wrap

-Copy
-cd C:\Users\GabrielF\patient-readmission-prediction
-Create pipeline.py with the above code using a text editor or: powershell

-Collapse

-Wrap

-Copy
-echo [paste the above code] > pipeline.py
-4. Start Prefect Server
-Run the Prefect server to monitor the flow execution.

 Steps: